Round and Turn

 Morale Test

-At the start of their Turn when an npc has suffered a significant setback Bearer makes a Will Test for morale against Difficulty 10.
-Additional setbacks increase Difficulty by 5.
+At the start of their Turn when an Adversary has suffered a significant setback Bearer makes a Will Test for morale.
+Difficulty of the Test is 10.
+Additional setbacks increase Difficulty by +5.

 Example setbacks: